Djibouti entry requirements for New Zealand passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-If you need to stay longer, you'd have to leave and re-enter, or apply for a different visa type before travel.
+No, the e-visa is not extendable.
+If you need to stay longer, you'll have to leave the country and reapply, or check with the immigration office in Djibouti City for other options.

 Official sources